AshrithSagar/CP212-DoCPS-2024/Labs/Exercise-2/README.md

 ## Implementation

-1. To implement myputchar, let us take a buffer, say 4kb in size, and write characters into the buffer using an index.
+1. To implement `myputchar`, let us take a buffer, say 4kb in size, and write characters into the buffer using an index.
     Later, we will replace this function to transmit characters over the serial port.

     ```C